-Your mouth relies on saliva to help wash away harmful bacteria.
-Without enough of it, plaque gets to stick around longer, which can lead to cavities and gum disease.
-Consider if your dry mouth is being caused by prescriptions, disease, chemotherapy, or radiation therapy.
+If your mouth continues to feel dry despite increasing your water intake, it may be caused by prescriptions, disease, chemotherapy, or radiation therapy.
 Talk to your dentist and your doctor.
-They are happy to work with you to determine the cause of dry mouth.
+They will be happy to work with you to determine the cause of dry mouth.
 Once you find the cause, special toothpaste, rinses, and sprays can be recommended, as well as medication changes.

 If you need help quitting, there are local resources available to support you right now.